 2025 Barlow Prize

-Emma Laube (UC San Diego).
-"The Modern Girl on Mount Putuo"
+Emma Laube (University of California, San Diego).
+"The Modern Girl on Mount Putuo."

 2025 Barlow Prize

-Emma Laube (UC San Diego).
-"The Modern Girl on Mount Putuo"
+Emma Laube (University of California, San Diego).
+"The Modern Girl on Mount Putuo."

 2024